hypirion/inlein/doc/inlein-protocol.md

 ### JVM-params

-The most common use of the inlein server is to request dependency and jvm argument extraction.
+The most common use of the inlein daemon is to request dependency and jvm argument extraction.
 This can be done by issuing the command

 ```clj